October 13, 2022

 TRACTOR RACING

 I made my way into a small town called Boimirto around 9:30 a.m., feeling as if I was long overdue for my first coffee of the day.
-As I sipped the warm caffeine goodness, I wondered (not for the first time) how the heck I was going to adjust to regular coffee when I got back home.
-I just love European espresso so much.
-I may have to break down a buy a real espresso machine back in the U.S.
+As I sipped the warm, caffeine-rich goodness, I wondered (not for the first time) how I was going to adjust to regular coffee when I got back home.
+I love European espresso so much.
+I may have to break down and purchase a real espresso machine back in the U.S.

-When I walked out of the cafe twenty minutes later, I swear it felt colder outside than it had when I’d entered.
-A low fog had descended, bringing a moist chill to the air.
+As I walked out of the cafe twenty minutes later, I swear it felt colder outside than it had when I’d entered.
+A low fog had descended during my break, bringing a moist chill to the air.
 My hands were cold, and I nearly broke out the wool gloves I’ve been carrying for the past four weeks to keep them warm.

 Morning sun and the cool fog over the fields

-After just a few minutes, I reached a junction in the Camino and turned left toward Arzúa instead of taking the bypass to Lavacolla.
-Only ten more kilometers further until I’d reach to the Camino Frances.
+After just a few minutes of walking, I reached a junction in the Camino and turned left toward Arzúa instead of taking the bypass to Lavacolla.
+It was only ten more kilometers farther until I’d reach the Camino Francés.

-The road the Camino arrow sent me down was actually quite busy though.
+The Camino arrows sent me down a busy road.
 It was curvy and only one lane wide, but giant tractors pulling trailers whizzed up and down it as a surprisingly fast speed.

-Maybe it was just this busy during the peak harvest season, but I found myself needing to step onto the sloping road shoulder quite a few times to give this agricultural traffic the full lane.
-I was no dummy, I wasn’t playing chicken with tractors that had rear tires taller than me.
-Especially when they were traveling 60+ kilometers an hour.
+Perhaps it was just this busy during the peak harvest season, but I had to step onto the sloping road shoulder a few times to give the agricultural traffic the whole lane.
+I was no dummy.
+I wasn’t playing chicken with tractors that had rear tires taller than me, especially when they were traveling 60+ kilometers an hour.

 One of the tractors whizzing by me on the narrow road